-Advisory(s): ENG 051A and HE 035
+Class Hours: 54 Lecture Advisory(s): ENG 051A and HE 035 Transfers to: UC/CSU C-ID: PH 103

-C-ID: PHS 103

 Drugs, Health, and Society

 HS 045 provides an overview of the epidemiology and toxicology of substance abuse and its relevance to personal and public health.
 Students will be introduced to the concept of substance abuse and dependence, the definition of licit and illicit drugs, and the pharmacologic, neurological and physiologic effects of selected substances on the human brain.
 Political, social and economic factors involved in the supply and demand for drugs will be discussed.
 Epidemiological data on the prevalence, incidence, and trends of smoking, alcohol, prescription and other drug dependencies in the U.S. will be covered, as well as risk factors associated with the use and abuse of these substances.
 Current options for recovery and a survey of local resources will be reviewed.